spryker/spryker-docs/docs/pbc/all/usercentrics/integrate-usercentrics.md

 description: Find out how you can integrate Usercentrics in your Spryker shop
 template: howto-guide-template
 ---
 To use Usercentrics, you need an account with Usercentrics.
-To create it, select the [Usercentrics pricing plan](https://usercentrics.com/pricing/) and then create an account that lets you access the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).
+To create it, select a [Usercentrics pricing plan](https://usercentrics.com/pricing/) and create an account that lets you access the [Usercentrics Admin Interface](https://admin.usercentrics.eu/).

 {% info_block infoBox "Info" %}